Hepatitis A is inflammation (irritation and swelling) of the liver from the hepatitis A virus.

 The following tips can help reduce your risk of spreading or catching the virus:

 - Always wash your hands well after using the restroom, and when you come in contact with an infected person's blood, stools, or other bodily fluid.

 The virus may spread more rapidly through day care centers and other places where people are in close contact.
 Thorough hand washing before and after each diaper change, before serving food, and after using the restroom may help prevent such outbreaks.

 Vaccines that protect against hepatitis A infection are available.
-The vaccine begins to protect 4 weeks after receiving the first dose.
-The 6- to 12-month booster is required for long-term protection.
-See: Hepatitis A vaccine
+The vaccine begins to protect 4 weeks after you get the first dose.
+You will need to get a booster shot 6 to 12 months later for long-term protection.

 Viral hepatitis; Infectious hepatitis